MicrosoftDocs/quantum-docs-pr/articles/libraries/standard/characterization.md

 : Double
 ```

 These myriad phase estimation algorithms are optimized for different properties and input parameters, which must be understood to make the best choice for the target application.
 For instance, some phase estimation algorithms are adaptive, meaning that future steps are classically controlled by the measurement results of previous steps.
 Some require the ability to exponentiate its black-box unitary oracle by arbitrary real powers, and others only require integer powers but are only able to resolve a phase estimate modulo $2\pi$.
-Some require many auxiliary qubits, and other require only one.
+Some require many auxiliary qubits, and others require only one.

 Similarly, using random walk phase estimation proceeds in much the same way as for other algorithms provided with the canon: